 We have a transition team who work closely with local primary schools to facilitate a smooth transition for the new students who join us at the age of eleven.

 Our support and guidance system is based on a series of tutor groups each comprising about 26 students of the same age.
 Each group has a teacher who is specially assigned to them and who has the first responsibility for their welfare, personal, moral and social development and for monitoring and supporting their academic progress.
 The group tutor sees their students each day for registration and is the first point of contact between the school and home.
+The updated October 2020 pastoral structure can be found here.

 Head of Houses